crusj/bookmarks.nvim/README.md

 Support switching between multiple sessions.

+Show virt text at the end of bookmarked lines.

 The storage location is under```echo stdpath("data")```, mac is ```~/.local/share/nvim/bookmarks/```.

 The storage data is lua code and load with ```dofile```: